Contact Us: studentsuccess@sandiego.edu

 As an online student, most of your interactions with the university will be done through various websites.
 For example:

-Once you have been registered in your classes, you will be able to access your New Student Orientation Course on Blackboard within 24 hours.
-When accessing Blackboard, please make sure to use Firefox or Chrome as your browser.
+Once you have been registered in your classes, you will be able to access your New Student Orientation Course on Canvas within 4 hours.
+When accessing Canvas, please make sure to use Firefox or Chrome as your browser.

 Your Orientation is mandatory, and must be completed before the first day of class—so we encourage you to get started!
 Please plan to spend about 8-10 hours completing the Orientation course.
 You can move through the Orientation at your own pace, so schedule your time accordingly.